 Day 1 topics include: ICC II GUI usage; objects, blocks and application options; block-level floorplanning; placement and incremental post-placement optimizations.

-Day 2 topics include: Library preparation for NDMs, the new reference library model required for IC Compiler II; IC Compiler II's re-architected multi-corner/mode/scenario design setup process; classic clock tree synthesis as well as "concurrent clock-and-data" optimization.
+Day 2 topics include: Library preparation for IC Compiler II NDM cell libraries; IC Compiler II's re-architected multi-corner/mode/scenario design setup process; classic clock tree synthesis as well as "concurrent clock-and-data" optimization.

-Day 3 topics include: More details on CTS setup; signal routing and post-route optimization; functional and timing ECOs, signoff DRC and metal filling using IC Validator.
+Day 3 topics include: More details on CTS setup; signal routing and post-route optimization; top-level integration and implementation using block abstracts; functional and timing ECOs, signoff DRC and metal filling using IC Validator.